EZePiZy/RISC-V-CPU/CONTROL_UNIT/README.md

 #### `jalr`

 This instruction changes the `PC` to the sum of a given register and the immediate.
 It then saves what would have been the next instruction address to another given register.
 The instructions is used to return from subroutines.
+To do this we need to add an additional mux that will allow us to set `PC` to the value of the output `Result`.

+* Enable `jumpSaveNext` to connect `WD3` to `nextPC`
+* Enable `RegWrite` to enable writing to registers
+* Enable `ALUsrc` to make the ALU add an immediate and a register value
+* Enable `PC2Result` A new signal to set a mux to set the PC to the Result Value
+* Enable `Resultsrc` This changes the output of result to be from the ALU instead of Data Memory
+* set `ImmSrc` to make sure the immediate value is that for a jump instruction as well as it is sign extended
+* set `AluCtrl` to the SUM operation

 **TODO**

+* Change PC_ROM components to be a single block with the muxs controlling them to be within the top file.

 #### Opcode and funct mapping